IAMconsortium/nomenclature/doc/source/user_guide/codelist.rst

 parsed from yaml files.
 They contain lists of allowed values for any **index** dimension of the IAMC format (model, scenario, region, variable).
 Which index dimension a codelist will be applied to is determined by the **name of the folder** in which it is located.
-For example, if a codelist is located in a folder called ``model/`` it will be applied to the "model" index dimension.
+For example, if a codelist is located in a folder called ``variable`` it will be applied to the "variable" index dimension.

 Codelist format specification
 -----------------------------